juanchiem/cptr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cptr is to organize your procedures for reporting results from crop protection trials.
+The goal of this package is to organize your procedures for reporting results from crop protection trials.

 # Installation